Analysis Types

 Practical Modifications

-- Torsional mode filtering: Because warping stiffness is not in the element, pure torsional modes appear at artificially low eigenvalues.
-These are automatically filtered (modes with less than 10% translational participation are skipped).
-A warning is displayed when modes are filtered.
+- Torsional mode filtering: Because warping stiffness is not in the 6-DOF beam element, pure torsional modes appear at artificially low eigenvalues.
+Modes with less than 2% translational participation relative to rotational participation are automatically skipped.
+A warning is displayed when any modes are filtered.

 What It Outputs